 Did you try this recipe?
 You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
 I always appreciate your feedback!
 You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!

 - 2 and ½ cups rolled oats also called "old fashioned oats"

 - ½ cup light brown sugar divided in half

 - 2 teaspoons ground cinnamon

 - Pour the mixture into lightly oiled baking dish.
 Top with remaining ¼ cup brown sugar.
 Bake for 35-40 minutes, or until the oatmeal pulls away from the edges of the baking dish.
-Test the oatmeal with a knife the knife should come out mostly clean.
+A knife or toothpick inserted in the center should come out clean.

-Enjoy topped with additional cinnamon, mini chocolate chips, and a splash of milk.
+- Enjoy topped with additional cinnamon, chocolate chips, and a splash of milk.
 Add chocolate chips immediately after removed oatmeal from the oven.